josiemundi/refarch-kc/docs/demo/readme.md

 * Hostname `kcsolution` to map to localhost when running on local computer
 *

-## Step 1: Manufacturer create an order:
+## Step 1: Manufacturer create an order

 * Go to the http://kcsolution:3110 URL to access the demonstration home page: